YANG007SUN/NLP_Project/README.md

 - As mention in the last section, we determined the product category of the search query beforehand.
 Our algorithm will return the most similar product in the category of interest.
 - We extracted the outfit ID of the most similar product and found all the products share the same outfit ID.
 We returned all the products in that outfit set.

+### What we tried but not used:
+1. We first tried to use spaCy's internal similarity function to calculate the similarity between the user query and each of our new text feature which is the combination of 'product_full_name', 'details', and 'description'.
+Then, we find the product with the largest similarity, if the product already has an expert-defined outfit, then the function will return the whole outfit, otherwise, it will return the single product with the highest similarity.
+We chose not to use this function because that spaCy has a computationally expensive algorithm to find the similarity, so that each query may take up to 20 minutes to finish the execution.
+So, we decide to try more efficient algorithm.
+2. We also tried to label the category for each item based on given text features such as product name and description instead of using the ‘product_category’ column in the original dataset.
+There are four reasons why we chose to use word frequency and regex matching instead of building a classification model:
+- The ‘product_category’ column which contains the given information of each product’s category while most rows containing the value ‘unknown’.
+- For the products with known category, there are only about 800 unique products which is too small a part compared to the whole dataset.
+- Among these products with category labels, we found some cases that the product name and the category are obviously contradict with each other.
+- There are only 5 product categories in the given labels while we thought there are many products which do not belong to any of these categories.

+However, when we tried to label the product without category based on word frequency, it turned out that the match results did not have a satisfying accuracy which may further affect the selected product by the search function.
+We believed that an accuracy result is more important for our function, so that we decide to use only the products with product categories and products with outfit_id in the outfit dataset to match the query.
+Although less data entries are used, we are able to obtain a more accurate result.